Online Trauma Therapy for Teens: What You Need to Know

 What Is Trauma Therapy for Teens?

 Not all therapy is equally effective for trauma.
 Generic talk therapy can feel supportive, but on its own.
-Talk therapy often doesn't address the core mechanisms of how trauma is processed in the brain.
+Talk therapy often doesn't address the core mechanisms of how the brain processes trauma.

 Evidence-based trauma therapies that work well for teenagers include: